So Weird: Cast changes and guest appearances

-Music of So Weird
+Music

 The series featured original songs sung by both Mackenzie Phillips and Alexz Johnson.
-Songs sung by Mackenzie Phillips included the theme "In the Darkness", "Another World", "Rebecca", "The Rock" and "Love is Broken".
-Each of the songs usually tied into the theme of the episode they were featured in.
-For example, "Rebecca" was featured in the episode "Rebecca" which dealt with Molly's former best friend of the same name who vanished when she was 13 years old.
+Songs sung by Phillips include the theme "In the Darkness", "Another World", "Rebecca", "The Rock" and "Love is Broken".
+Each of the songs usually tied into the theme of the episode it was featured in.
+For example, "Rebecca" was featured in the episode "Rebecca", which dealt with Molly's former best friend of the same name who vanished when she was seemingly 13 years old.
 A compilation of Molly's songs was featured in the episode "Encore."

-During seasons one and two, a music video that starts out with a talking scene between Jack and Clu and then Molly asks them and Fi to go to bed while they act jovial and happy, was aired.
-It featured over 62 clips from seasons one and two.
-It was the song "In the Darkness".
-It starts out with Jack and Clu fooling around, Clu howling and someone strumming a guitar.
-Molly comes to them in the RV and tells them it is time for her second show and that means bed.
+During seasons 1 and 2, a music video which features over 62 clips from the first season, was aired.
+The song is "In the Darkness".
+It starts out with Jack and Clu fooling around, Clu howling and both strumming a guitar.
+Molly comes to them in the tour bus and tells them it is time for her second show, and that means bed.
 Fi closes her computer and says goodnight.
-She looks sad.
 Jack hugs Molly goodnight.
-Clu tells Molly to "knock em dead' or something or Break A Leg, Molly mocks his voice and says, "Thank you Clu" and shakes his hand.
+Clu tells Molly to "break a leg", Molly says, "Thank you, Clu" and shakes his hand.
 They leave.
-She goes out of the RV and starts to sing in a strange set.
+She goes out of the bus and starts to sing in a strange set.

-"Last Night Blues," was the only occasion Cara DeLizia had to sing during her stint on the show.
+"Last Night Blues," from the season 2 episode "Blues", was the only occasion Cara DeLizia had to sing during her stint on the show.
 The song was supernaturally transferred to the characters from a murdered blues musician.

 Season 3 mainly used the music of Alexz Johnson.
 One of Johnson's original songs, "Dream About You", was featured in the episode "Carnival."
-A music video by Alexz Johnson, "Shadows", was also featured near the end of the show's run on the Disney Channel.
+A music video by Johnson, "Shadows", was also featured near the end of the show's run on Disney Channel.

 The following is an incomplete listing of music from So Weird.
-With the exception of "Lorena" and occasional musical guest appearances, all music was original, created especially for the series.
+With the exception of "Lorena" and occasional musical guest appearances, all songs are original, created especially for the series.